AlexusBlack/scrollsnap/README.md

 ## Minimalistic customisable fullPage.js replacement

 It just works.
 Scroll your mouse over the container to navigate between items.
 It is dead simple and only ~50 lines if code that are easily customisable.
+No dependencies.

 ## [Demo](https://alexuslab.com/scrollsnap/)